 The Global Equity Income Fund seeks an above average income from its equity investments without sacrificing long term capital growth.
 The Fund invests globally at least 70% of its total assets in the equity securities of companies domiciled in, or exercising the predominant part of their economic activity in, developed markets.
-This Fund distributes income gross of expenses.
 Currency exposure is flexibly managed.